 Grizzly/Brown Bear Hunt

 Our hunts begin in April of each year when the big boar Grizzly and Brown Bears start to emerge from their dens.
-These animals are notorious for putting a huge dent in the Moose population from the moment they wander away from their dens right through the time when the Moose calve, mid May through the first week of June.
-The food supply is very limited and will only be replenished with the arrival of spawning salmon.
+These animals are notorious for putting a dent in the Moose population from the moment they wander away from their dens right through the time when the Moose calve, mid May through the first week of June.
+Their food supply is very limited and will only be replenished with the arrival of spawning salmon.
 All five species of Pacific salmon flood the drainages we hunt throughout the course of the summer and into the fall.
 For this reason there is an overlap of Brown Bears and Grizzly Bears in the areas we hunt.
-It is difficult to put a hunter in the field and say whether or not you'll be hunting Brown or Grizzly bear.
-We have taken many bears over 9'.
-Right now the population of bears in the areas I hunt is at an all time high.
-Because of this the Alaska Department of Fish & Game has given this GMU the most liberal Grizzly Bear hunting season in North America!
+We have taken many bears over 8'.
+Right now the population of bears in the areas I hunt is going down.
+The Alaska Board of Game has chosen to liberalize hunting opportunities for grizzly's in much of Alaska in order to increase the population of moose.
+This negligent, old fashioned "management tool" has proven to be disastrous all over the world.
+The predator/prey relationship of moose and bears is being mishandled in Alaska with "political motives" driving decisions instead of sound anagement practices.
+The Alaska Board of Game has given GMU 13 and 16 (and several other GMU's I don't hunt) crazy liberal hunting seasons and bag limits.
+As an example, in GMU 16, a hunter can bait and kill two grizzly's per year including sows with cubs.
+This illogical practice will only result in lost hunting opportunities for Grizzly Bear and a future "drawing-huntonly" for bears throughout Alaska.